anoma/whitepaper/whitepaper.md

 ---
-title: 'Anoma: an unified architecture for full-stack decentralized applications'
+title: 'Anoma: a unified architecture for full-stack decentralised applications'
 author: Christopher Goes, Awa Sun Yin, Adrian Brink
 fontsize: 9pt
 date: \textit{Prerelease, \today}
 abstract: |
-	Traditional blockchain platforms are imperative, designed around transactions: state transitions which are ordered and executed.
-By contrast, the Anoma architecture is declarative, designed around intents and validity predicates: ephemeral and enduring preference functions over possible states which describe which states of the system actors prefer.
-Anoma’s fractal instance architecture partitions a single logical state across separate operational security zones, allowing users to interact with each other where they share trust assumptions and isolate themselves from faults elsewhere in the network graph.
-Vertical integration of the two phases of counterparty discovery and settlement allows the protocol to provide end-to-end privacy, safety, and liveness guarantees.
+	Programmable settlement architectures do not enable counterparty discovery and solving, which are necessary to build the vast majority of compelling applications that are interactive, multi-party applications.
+The architectural constraints of programmable settlement result in contemporary application protocols that have at least one Web2 component, which becomes the centralisation point.
+We present Anoma, a unifified architecture for full-stack decentralised applications – designed following the principles of intent-centricity, and homogeneous architecture and heterogeneous security, constituting a declarative paradigm for building applications.
 In this paper, we first outline the Anoma architecture, provide an intuition for the design rationale, and describe how Anoma disentangles the choices of protocol and security.
-We then define the Anoma application programming model and enumerate several existing and new decentralised applications which can be built using this architecture.
-Finally, we outline the current components used to instantiate Anoma and list some future research directions.
+We then define the Anoma application programming model and enumerate several existing and novel decentralised applications which can be built using the novel prrimitives.
+Finally, we outline the current components used to instantiate Anoma and list future research directions.
 urlcolor: cyan
 classoption:
     - twocolumn